mythril-forge/homebrew-classes/barbarian/features/barbarian-primal-path.md

 - before: 3 6 10 14
 -  after: 3 7 11 15 19
 - there is an extra subclass upgrade near the end.

+!TODO:
+- potentially replace a level with a ribbon ability in the base class.
 -->